ropensci/GLMMcosinor/README.md

 <!-- badges: end -->

-The goal of `{GLMMcosinor}` is to fit a cosinor model to rhythmic data with all the flexibility and functionality of a generalised linear (mixed-) model (GLM) framework using `{glmmTMB}`.
+The goal of `{GLMMcosinor}` is to fit a cosinor model to rhythmic data with all the flexibility and functionality of a generalized linear (mixed-) model (GLM) framework using `{glmmTMB}`.

 The package is also accessible via a [web